Assumption Transactions in Texas

 The features of an assumption are: (1) the buyer takes title by means of an assumption deed (with or without a vendor’s lien retained by the seller) containing either general or special warranties; (2) the buyer promises to the seller to pay all or part of the balance of an existing note against the property, a promise that may or may not be secured by a deed of trust to secure assumption; (3) the original borrower may or may not be released from the assumed note, and (4) the deed of trust lien against the property may or may not remain in place.

-Documentation may or may not include a formal assumption agreement.
-Additional documents may also be appropriate depending on the circumstances.For instance, a buyer may wantwritten authority—either a special power of attorney or a property management letter—that allows the buyer to obtain future payoff information.
+Documentation can include a formal assumption agreement.
+Also, a buyer may want written authority—either a special power of attorney or a property management letter—that allows the buyer to obtain future payoff information.

-Assumption documentation may be minimialist (a bare assumption deed) or more comprehensive with several documents involved.
+Assumption documentation may be minimalist (a bare assumption deed) or more comprehensive with several documents involved.

 Does an assumption require the lender’s permission?